Playoffs: Elite Ice Hockey League

+Professional Women's Hockey League

+In the Professional Women's Hockey League, from its establishment in 2024 to 2026, there used to be two best-of-five rounds in the Walter Cup playoffs, the semifinals and the final, each played on a 2-2-1 basis.
+2027 will see three, starting with the Conference Semifinals, which is then followed by the Conference Championship, and the finals.

 NASCAR

 NASCAR implemented a "playoff" system beginning in 2004, which they coined the "Chase for the NEXTEL Cup".
-When first introduced, only NASCAR's top series used the system, although the other two national racing series (currently known as the Xfinity Series and the Gander Outdoors Truck Series) have since adopted similar systems.
+When first introduced, only NASCAR's top series used the system, although the other two national racing series (currently known as the O'Reilly Auto Parts Series and the Craftsman Truck Series) have since adopted similar systems.
 One unique feature of the NASCAR playoffs is that the non-qualifying drivers continue to compete alongside the playoff drivers: the qualifying drivers merely have their championship points reset one or more times during the playoffs to figures so high that no non-qualifying driver could ever catch them.

 There are actually two different playoffs going on at the end of the season in each series: one for the drivers and another "owner's points" playoff for the racing teams.
 Only one multi-driver team has ever won the Cup series owner's point championship: in 2015, Kyle Busch won the championship after missing the first 11 races of the season due to injury; 3 other drivers drove the No. 18 car during his absence.
 Because of the way the playoffs were structured that year, however, both he and his No. 18 team won their respective championships with 5043 points.
 There have been two cases where a playoff driver failed to enter every playoff race.
 In 2005, Kurt Busch was fired by Roush Racing with two races left in the season.
 Busch finished 10th out of 10 Chase drivers, but Kenny Wallace stepped in to drive the No. 97 car to an 8th-place finish in the owner's points race.
 In 2012, Dale Earnhardt Jr. missed two playoff races due to injury.
 Regan Smith drove the No. 88 car for two races, including a top-10 finish at Kansas Speedway.
 In that case, Smith's 43 additional championship points on top of Earnhardt's 2,245 were not enough to pull the No. 88 team out of 12th place out of 12 playoff contenders.

 In the original version of the Chase (2004–2006), following the 26th race of the season, all drivers in the top 10 and any others within 400 points of the leader got a spot in the 10-race playoff.
 Like the current system, drivers in the Chase had their point totals adjusted.
 However, it was based on the number of points at the conclusion of the 26th race.
 The first-place driver in the standings led with 5,050 points; the second-place driver started with 5,045.
 Incremental five-point drops continued through 10th place with 5,005 points.